Former Bill C-38, An Act to amend the Indian Act (new registration entitlements)

 - women and their direct descendants may apply

-- remove dated references to mentally incompetent Indians
+- remove dated references to "mentally incompetent Indians"

 Changes in entitlement to registration